Code-Institute-Submissions/sgalway2086-milestoneIII/README.md

 * A randomizer function to add a fun element to the user and due to its uniqueness keep users returning for when they’re unsure of what they want for a meal
 * Ability to create, login, and logout of an account
 * Using the aforementioned account, find previously submitted recipes and edit or delete
+* A set of python code that compresses the steps and instructions into a single string apiece, seperated by a set break point that is added and removed upon loading or sending a recipe.
+This is useful as it theoretically garuantees unlimited entries in certain fields.

 # Testing User Stories